-Gudi, SLKC, Ojha, S, Sidra, Johnston, B & Williams, MA 2019, 'A proactive robot tutor based on emotional intelligence', Advances in Intelligent Systems and Computing, International Conference on Robot Intelligence Technology and Applications, Springer, Korea, pp. 113-120.View/Download from: Publisher's site
+Gudi, SLKC, Ojha, S, Sidra, Johnston, B & Williams, MA 2017, 'A proactive robot tutor based on emotional intelligence', Advances in Intelligent Systems and Computing, International Conference on Robot Intelligence Technology and Applications, Springer, Korea, pp. 113-120.View/Download from: UTS OPUS or Publisher's site

 © Springer International Publishing AG, part of Springer Nature 2019.
 In recent years, social robots are playing a vital role in various aspects of acting as a companion, assisting in regular tasks, health, interaction, teaching, etc. Coming to the case of robot tutor, the actions of the robot are limited.
 It may not fully understand the emotions of the student.
 It may continue to give lecture even though the user is bored or left away from the robot.
 This situation makes a user feel that robot cannot supersede a human being because it is not in a position to understand emotions.
 To overcome this issue, in this paper, we present an Emotional Classification System (ECS) where the robot adapts to the mood of the user and behaves accordingly by becoming proactive.
 It works based on the emotion tracked by the robot using its emotional intelligence.
 A robot as a sign language tutor scenario is considered to assist speech and hearing impairment people for validating our model.
 Real-time implementations and analysis are further discussed by considering Pepper robot as a platform.

-Ojha, S, Gudi, SLKC, Vitale, J, Williams, MA & Johnston, B 2019, 'I remember what you did: A behavioural guide-robot', Advances in Intelligent Systems and Computing, International Conference on Robot Intelligence Technology and Applications, Kuala Lumpur, Malaysia, pp. 273-282.View/Download from: Publisher's site
+Ojha, S, Gudi, SLKC, Vitale, J, Williams, MA & Johnston, B 2019, 'I remember what you did: A behavioural guide-robot', Advances in Intelligent Systems and Computing, International Conference on Robot Intelligence Technology and Applications, Kuala Lumpur, Malaysia, pp. 273-282.View/Download from: UTS OPUS or Publisher's site